 Despite being unable to report on region specific outcomes of PFD interventions, the latest CMS 2013 is a good baseline comparison for PFD's progress among targeted populations: the households surveyed in this report represent all targeted and non-targeted at-risk villages nationwide, of which some were/are beneficiaries of PFD.
-In addition, PFD can also gauge its impact to some extent through other means, such as malaria outpatient data.
-Also, the total number of malaria cases reported and treated at health facilities more than halved from 115,614 in 2001 to 45,553 in 2012, and was further reduced to 26,278 cases in 2014; with malaria incidence rate per 1000 population steadily dropping from 10.8 in 2003 to 1.73 in 20149.
-As one of the longest standing partners in the fight against malaria in Cambodia, PFD believes its malaria prevention programs in Kratie, Stung Treng, Koh Kong, Kampot and Mondulkiri provinces have been highly effective in achieving these results:
+The total number of malaria cases reported and treated at health facilities more than halved from 115,614 in 2001 to 45,991 in 2017; with malaria incidence rate per 1000 population steadily dropping from 10.8 in 2003 to 2.91 in 2017.
+As one of the longest standing partners in the fight against malaria in Cambodia, PFD believes its malaria prevention programs in the above mentioned eleven provinces have been highly effective in achieving these results.